Breast Augmentation Surgery

 • Reduced palpability and rippling concerns

-Dual plane is a technique in which the upper half of the implant is behind the pectoralis muscle and the lower half of the implant is directly behind the breast tissue.
+The customized dual plane is a new technique in which the upper half of the breast implant is behind the pectoralis muscle and the lower half of the implant is directly behind the breast tissue.
 This technique combines the benefits of both the subglandular and submuscular techniques without their shortcomings.
+The customized dual plane is Dr Turner’s preferred technique for most patients undergoing breast augmentation surgery.

 In some women with only mild breast ptosis, a dual plane technique may be an alternative to a breast lift procedure to restore a natural youthful breast shape without the added scars associated with a breast lift surgery.